LanganChristopher/project4/README.md

 ### Data Cleaning
 - [Data Cleaning Notebook](./cleaning_notebook_nm.ipynb)

-This is where we cleaned the data into notebooks ready to model.
+This is where we cleaned the data into dataframes ready to model.

 ### Modeling
 - [Wage SARIMA Notebook](./wage_analysis_sarima-DB.ipynb)